Skejven/aet-modifier-template/README.md

 - [download ZIP](https://github.com/Skejven/aet-modifier-template/archive/master.zip)
 - [use this repo as a template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)

+Choose whether you want to develop a Java or Kotlin version.
 Hack the modifier's code, rename it do whatever you need using webdriver.
 Remember to give your modifier a [unique name](https://github.com/Cognifide/aet/blob/master/api/jobs-api/src/main/java/com/cognifide/aet/job/api/collector/CollectorFactory.java#L33).
 With that name it will be triggered when AET test collection phase is processed, e.g.